-Tutorial: Azure Active Directory integration with DocuSign
+Tutorial: Azure Active Directory single sign-on (SSO) integration with DocuSign

-- You can manage your accounts in one central location - the Azure portal.
+- Manage your accounts in one central location: the Azure portal.

-To configure Azure AD integration with DocuSign, you need the following items:
+To get started, you need the following items:

 - An Azure AD subscription.
-If you don't have an Azure AD environment, you can get a free account
+If you don't have a subscription, you can get a free account.

-- DocuSign single sign-on enabled subscription
+- A DocuSign subscription that's single sign-on (SSO) enabled.

-In this tutorial, you configure and test Azure AD single sign-on in a test environment.
+In this tutorial, you'll configure and test Azure AD SSO in a test environment to verify that:

-DocuSign supports Just In Time user provisioning
+DocuSign supports just-in-time user provisioning.

 Adding DocuSign from the gallery